Atefeh62/spread-sheets/README.md

 excel: https://onedrive.live.com/edit.aspx?action=editnew&resid=7A550F49C5D6472B!548&ithint=file%2cxlsx&action=editnew&wdNewAndOpenCt=1668764731129&wdPreviousSession=924a15df-2cf3-4cfc-9164-45c05d684e15&wdOrigin=OFFICECOM-WEB.START.NEW

-2. In this simple spread sheet, we have a large data set of all the jobs in 2019, I made a new sheet that shows how many applicants are applied for any job in each month, the minimum applicants applied in which month, max applicants in which month, totall applicants and average amount of applicants in 2019. the link is here.. take a look please: https://docs.google.com/spreadsheets/d/1XT-FUGeunkuvOc3D3dCZX9PWFYFpzI5OaSCIUuWk3I8/edit#gid=1701186801
+2. In this simple spread sheet, we have a large data set of all the jobs in 2019, I made a new sheet, using PIVOT TABLE,that shows how many applicants are applied for any job in each month, the minimum applicants applied in which month, max applicants in which month, totall applicants and average amount of applicants in 2019. the link is here.. take a look please: https://docs.google.com/spreadsheets/d/1XT-FUGeunkuvOc3D3dCZX9PWFYFpzI5OaSCIUuWk3I8/edit#gid=1701186801